remix-run/remix/docs/api/react.md

 ## `useMatches`

-Returns the current route matches on the page:
+Returns the current route matches on the page.
+This is useful for creating layout abstractions with your current routes.

 ```js
 let matches = useMatches();
 ```

-Matches has the following shape:
+`matches` has the following shape:

 ```js
 [